isomerpages/nhg-ohrpp/_training/Newsletters/Chicken Soup for the Busy Coordinator.md

 <p></p>
 <p></p>
 <h4><strong>Past Issues by Topic</strong></h4>
-<p><strong>DISCLAIMER: Past issues/articles may contain best practices or SOPs that have been superseded, or are no longer relevant.</strong>
+<p><strong>DISCLAIMER: Past issues/articles may contain best practices or SOPs that have been superseded or may no longer relevant.</strong>
 </p>
 <p>For NHG and partner institutions, we encourage you to refer to our website
 or the latest <strong><a href="https://www.research.nhg.com.sg/wps/wcm/connect/romp/nhgromp/resources/pcr+sops+and+templates" rel="noopener noreferrer nofollow" target="_blank"><u>NHG PCR SOPs</u></a></strong> (available